 Inertial forces can be produced by any change in motion of any object, whether by speeding up or slowing down.
 The acceleration and g-force spoken of in the following paragraphs is the same feeling one gets when they accelerate in a car and are pushed back in their seat…g-force.

 Albert Einstein has already theorized a duplication of gravity by what can be described as a repulsing force via the principal of equivalence.
-This happens by the fact that the g-force resulting from the acceleration of any mass is exactly equivalent to the attracting force of gravity.
+This happens by the fact that the g-force resulting from the acceleration of any mass is exactly equivalent in nature to the attracting force of gravity.
 That is to say that gravitational mass is identical to inertial mass.
-So, for example; an astronaut in an enclosed capsule or rocket ship would be incapable of discerning the difference between being stationary on earth or accelerating at a constant 1-g, unless he had external information telling him so (sounds of engines, vibration or external messages about his state of movement).
+So, for example; an astronaut in an enclosed capsule or rocket ship would be incapable of discerning the difference between being stationary on earth and feeling the force of gravity or accelerating at a constant 1-g, unless he had external information telling him so (sounds of engines, vibration or external messages about his state of movement).
 Acceleration is defined as the rate of change of velocity of any moving mass.
 The following excerpt derived from an essay written in 1987 illustrates how attracting forces could be produced from a repulsing energy.

 Simulating Gravity with a Repulsing Energy